Skip to section

 When writing your headline (and beyond!) avoid the temptation to label yourself as a “Number Monkey”, “Head Honcho” or “Morale Captain”.

-Exclude: Any Hint Of Boredom From Your Personal Statement.
+Exclude: Any Hint Of Boredom From Your Profile.

 Your personal statement needs to be snappy, succinct and powerful – a perfect paragraph of no more than 150 words constructed of elegant sentences that highlight your unique brand.

-A dull personal statement with generic phrasing is a real turn off for recruiters.
+A dull personal statement with generic phrasing is a real turn-off for Aussie recruiters.

 Sentences that start with “Results-orientated”, “Hard-working”, or “Outcome-focused” should never be included on your resume.